-alytic solutions for each type of network.
-However, our contributions are more than just solving the problem.
+In this paper, we explore these questions and provide analytic solutions for each question.
+We mainly focus on the first question, which is to find only one target with the smallest cost.
+We briefly investigate the other questions, but due to space constraints, we limit our discussion of these topics.
+Our contributions are more than just solving these problems.
 First, we propose a general framework to model and analyze flooding schemes in wireless networks.
-Second, except for some heuristic results to support further analysis, most of our conclusions can be directly applied to existing networks and protocols.
-Finally, we clarify that the "expansion ring" scheme can reduce the flooding cost only under a relatively strong caching condition with the caching parameters chosen properly1.
-To the best of our knowledge, this is the first formal study undertaken to compare different flooding strategies.
+Second, most of our conclusions and algorithms can be directly applied to existing networks and protocols.
+Finally, we clarify that the "expansion ring" scheme can reduce the searching cost only under certain conditions, and they are usually non-optimal.
+To the best of our knowledge, this is the first formal study undertaken to compare different searching strategies.

 The rest of this paper is organized as follows.
 Section 2 provides an overview on the previous efforts in reducing discovery overhead and some other related work.
-Section 3 characterizes wireless networks according to different flooding methods.
-We also present the analytic framework and procedures we will use throughout this paper.
-In Section 4, we address the flooding problem in large-scale networks for hop-based flooding control mechanisms.
+Section 3 presents the analytic framework and procedures we will use throughout this paper.
+In Section 4, we address the flooding problem in large-scale networks.
 In Section 5, we extend the problem to small-scale networks with no restrictions, that is, nodes may flood the entire network if necessary.
 Section 6 provides extensive simulations and compares the performance of our schemes with existing schemes and ideal schemes in terms of both cost and latency.
-Section 7 analyzes the effects of caching on the expansion ring scheme and shows some preliminary results.
+Section 7 extends the problem to a multi-target discovery problem.
 Section 8 concludes the paper.

-2. RELATED WORK
+2. Related work

 The most common use of target discovery is in routing protocol implementations.
-Typical examples are DSR [1] and AODV [2].
+Typical examples are DSR [8] and AODV [12].
 In both protocols, nodes search for a target gradually in order to avoid flooding the entire network.
 The procedure in DSR is relatively simple.
 A node searches its one-hop neighbors first, and if the target is not found, the node then searches the entire network.
 AODV uses a different approach, where a node increases its searching radius linearly from an initial value until it reaches a predefined threshold.
 After that, a network-wide search has to be performed.
 Both of these expansion ring schemes assume that there are route caches residing in the nodes.
 When the route caching condition is weak and node mobility is high, these schemes will not reduce the search overhead compared with flooding the entire network once as effectively as expected.
 Instead, an improper utilization of the expansion ring scheme will lead to even more overhead.
-How to discover a target efficiently under no caching or weak caching condition is the main topic of this paper.
+How to discover a single target efficiently is the main topic of this paper.

-There has also been some work on target discovery in sensor networks, such as ACQUIRE [5] and rumor routing schemes [6].
+There has also been some work on target discovery in sensor networks, such as ACQUIRE [14] and rumor routing schemes [1].
 ACQUIRE avoids flooding and traditional query/response stages by refining the query into sub-queries and resolving each sub-query by means of local searching and random forwarding.
 Rumor routing manages to find an optimal balance point between query flooding and event notifications flooding.
 Both these two algorithms show a better performance than the basic flooding search algorithms.
-However, both of them are confined in certain circumstances and are application-specific.
+However, both of them are confined to certain circumstances and are application-specific.
 In contrast, the conclusions presented in this paper can be applied to general target discovery scenarios.

-There are some other routing protocols that reduce discovery overhead by assuming there are some location-based devices to aid the routing [7].
+There are some other routing protocols that reduce discovery overhead by assuming there are some location-based devices to aid the routing [18].
 The cost and the inaccuracy of these devices confine the implementation of these protocols.
 In our paper, we do not assume the existence of such devices.